nivalex01/Customer-Segmentation-with-Clustering/README.md

 # 🧠 Customer Segmentation with Clustering – Commerce-e Project

 This project focuses on unsupervised learning techniques to perform customer segmentation based on transaction data from an online retail store.
-Using data preprocessing, feature engineering, and clustering algorithms like KMeans and Hierarchical Clustering, we uncover patterns in customer behavior to support personalized marketing strategies.
+Using data preprocessing, feature engineering, and clustering algorithms like KMeans and Hierarchical Clustering, the main goal was to uncover patterns in customer behavior to support personalized marketing strategies.
 The project includes exploratory data analysis, outlier detection, dimensionality reduction, and interactive visualizations for business insights.

 ![Startup](https://github.com/user-attachments/assets/29a8570b-6ac9-49b5-b30b-d45e1c963c37)